corememltd/cloud-managed-dns/README.md

 **N.B.** it is safe here to ignore the 'target' related warnings when running `terraform`

 After some time (typically five to ten minutes) it should complete building the OS image to be used by the DNS proxies.
+You should check that an image has been created by either looking via the web portal in the resource group for an image called `dns-proxy` or by running the following and verifying it returns details about the image and not an error:

+    az image show --subscription 00000000-0000-0000-0000-000000000000 --resource-group cloud-managed-dns --image-name dns-proxy

+**N.B.** if there is no image, reinspect the output of running the `packer build ...` command as it likely failed in some way

 Now we deploy the entire infrastructure using: